Digital Travel

 13 May 2028

 Taranto is a coastal city in southern Italy.
 It lies between the Mar Grande (Big Sea) and Mar Piccolo (Little Sea) bodies of water.
 Bridges link the mainland to the old town, on a small island.
 This is home to the 15th-century Aragonese Castle, the Spartan Museum of Taranto, and San Cataldo Basilica, with a baroque facade.
+The MArTA Archaeological Museum has a collection of artifacts from prehistory to the Middle Ages

 4. 4